devendragovil/USFMSDS_610_Assignment6/README.md

 As we increase the number of buckets, we decrease the search space by that factor (assuming an approximately uniform assignment of keys to buckets).
 This means that the search time decreases with increasing buckets.
 In the extreme case, when we have a __perfect hash function__ which maps every key to a unique bucket, we reach the desired scenario of lookup times that are independent of data size.

 We have generated lookup times for various buckets and compare them with each other as well as with linear search.
 We can see (from the image below) that lookup times decrease with increasing buckets.
+> The Graphs in this repo are clearly visible only in light mode.
+Graphs aren't compatible with Dark mode currently.
 ![Lookup times for hashtables and linear search](https://github.com/devendragovil/USFMSDS_610_Assignment6/blob/main/resources/hashtable_linear_comparison.png)

 # Conclusion